Molloy University -- A Top-Ranked College Close to Manhattan

 Degree Completion Programs

-Molloy College also offers two degree completion programs for those already working in the nursing profession.
+Molloy University also offers two degree completion programs for those already working in the nursing profession.

 The LPN -- BS mobility program covers the same curriculum as the traditional degree program, but gives the licensed practical nurse academic credit for past work experience.
 Program graduates are eligible to sit for the NCLEX examination to earn a registered nurse (RN) license.